topic 0019

 Knife Maker - Luray, Virginia USA

 A. Hi Fran.
-As you see, we've appended your inquiry onto a thread where Goran answered the question on October 20, 2012 with a method that should be so simple and low cost that you ought to be able to simply try it and get back to us with your comment about it.
-Thanks.
-Good luck.
+As you see, we've appended your inquiry onto a thread where Goran answered a similar question with a method that should be simple and low cost enough that you can try it and get back to us with your comments about it.

 Regards,